 The dual Diagnosis Institutions Model is among the most advanced and complex branches of rehabilitation services.
 Dual diagnosisTreating people who have both a mental disorder and a substance abuse problem is a complex, complicated matter that necessitates professionals’ expertise for both fields.

 The overall complexity of the diagnosed Dual Diagnosis population and the increased emphasis on care outcome studies’ cost efficacy have highlighted the need for enhancements in treatment providers’ knowledge base.
-Treatment models currently in use as fully developed methods must be evaluated to offer the most appropriate DD population treatment.
+Treatment models currently in use as fully developed methods must be evaluated to offer the most appropriate dual diagnosis population treatment.
 Via its pioneering treatment centers, Foundations Rehab Network has established a widely efficient process for handling those with a Dual Diagnosis.
-The Principles model is now recognized worldwide for its remarkable success rate in helping those at hazard.
+The Principles model for dual diagnosis is now recognized worldwide for its remarkable success rate in helping those at hazard.

 The Dual Diagnosis Model was founded in part to help hospitals cut their budgets.
 It is also designed to help doctors learn more about their patients and get better at their work.
 By doing so, doctors will be able to give better care to their patients.
 With Dual Diagnosis, doctors can make accurate diagnoses and use other treatment methods for those who need them.
 Dual Diagnosis gives doctors options.

 In the past, there were only two major types of diseases – cancer and heart disease.
 To treat these particular diseases effectively, they needed to know the exact signs and symptoms for each.
 That meant having to see a variety of doctors and specialists and doing loads of testing.
 Not only that, but the results of that without dual diagnosis testing could not always be shared.
 That was because different test results were considered normal or abnormal by other people.
 This could create unnecessary stress and confusion for patients and doctors alike.